 After 200 years of the family working in local pottery businesses, J.B Robinson buys a round box business in Chesterfield.

-25 people are employed at Robinson & Sons in Chesterfield.
-Square boxes made from chip and pasteboard and round willow boxes for ointments are introduced and the company diversify into surgical dressings.
+Manufacture of square boxes made from chip and pasteboard and round willow boxes for ointments are introduced and the company diversify into surgical dressings.

 The company expands into Eastern European with the purchase of the Lodz factory site in Poland.

 VR Plastics business at Stanton Hill, Nottinghamshire is acquired.

 Purchase of Madrox plastic packaging business in Warsaw, Poland.